adoptium/temurin-build/FAQ.md

 In order to test whether your changes work use the [test-build-script-pull-request](https://ci.adoptopenjdk.net/job/build-scripts-pr-tester/job/test-build-script-pull-request/) job!
 Pass it your fork name (e.g. https://github.com/sxa555/openjdk-build) and the name of the branch and it will run a build using your updated scripts.
+Contact someone in the build team if you are unable to run the job.

 ## Which OS levels do we build on?